FarasSadek/e90_puppet/README.md

 e90_puppet
 ==========

-puppet configuration  for the final project, this is the develop branch
+Puppet configuration  for the final project.
+This is the develop branch